amosnier/ecg/README.md

 ### What is automatically tested and what is not
-[Travis](https://travis-ci.org/github/amosnier/ecg) automatically runs the tests mentioned above for every commit, i.e. successful code generation and successful compilation of the generated code, including many `static_assert`-invocations that check the offset of every register in every peripheral in the ARM ABI.
+[Travis](https://travis-ci.org/github/amosnier/ecg) automatically runs the tests mentioned above for every commit, i.e. successful code generation and successful compilation of the generated code, including many `static_assert`-invocations that check the offset of every register in every peripheral in the ARM ABI, as well as compile time endianness check.

-Unfortunately, correct endianness can only be tested at runtime, and it is strongly recommended to run the generated runtime checking function.

 Also, the generated files can only be as good as the source SVD files.
 While `ecg` has been seen to help detect some errors in SVD files (offset error that break alignment, duplicated register names, invalid field names), many